 The affine-invariant Riemannian metric we detail in Section 3.3 may be traced back to the work of [Nomizu, 1954] on affine invariant connections on homogeneous spaces.
-It is implicitly hidden under very general theorems on symmetric spaces in many differential geometry textbooks [Gamkrelidze, 1991, Helgason, 1978, Kobayashi and Nomizu, 1969] and sometimes considered as a well known result as in [Bhatia, 2003].
-In statistics, it has been introduced as the Fisher information metric [Skovgaard, 1984] to model geometry of the multivariate normal family.
+It is implicitly hidden under very general theorems on symmetric spaces in many differential geometry textbooks [Kobayashi and Nomizu, 1969, Helgason, 1978, Gamkrelidze, 1991] and sometimes considered as a well known result as in [Bhatia, 2003].
+In statistics, it has been introduced as the Fisher information metric [Skovgaard, 1984] to model the geometry of the multivariate normal family.
 The idea of the invariant metric came to the mind of the first author during the IPMI conference in 2001 [Coulon et al., 2001, Batchelor et al., 2001], as an application to diffusion tensor imaging (DTI) of the statistical methodology on Riemannian manifolds previously developed (and summarized in the next Section).
-However, this idea was not exploited until the end of 2003, when the visit of P. Thompson (UCLA, USA) raised the need to interpolate tensors that represent the variability from specific locations on sulci to the whole volume1.
+However, this idea was not exploited until the end of 2003, when the visit of P. Thompson (UCLA, USA) raised the need to interpolate tensors that represent the variability from specific locations on sulci to the whole volume.
 The expertise of the second author on DTI [Fillard et al., 2003] provided an ideal alternative application field.
 During the writing of this paper, we discovered that the invariant metric has been independently proposed by [Förstner and Moonen, 1999] to deal with covariance matrices, and very recently by [Fletcher and Joshi, 2004] for the analysis of principal modes of sets of diffusion tensors.
-However, up to our knowledge, it has not been promoted to a complete computing framework, as we propose in this paper.
+By looking for a suitable metric on the space of Gaussian distributions for the segmentation of diffusion tensor images, [Lenglet et al., 2004a, Lenglet et al., 2004b] also end-up with the same metric.
+It is interesting to see that completely different approaches, relying on an affine-invariant requirement on the one hand, and relying on an information measure to evaluate the distance between distributions on the other hand, lead to the same metric on the tensor space.
+However, to our knowledge, this Riemannian metric has not been promoted as a complete computing framework, as we propose in this paper.